happyloa/Site-Add-on-Watchdog/readme.txt

 * Dashboard page with the current risk list and manual scan button.
 * Ignore list to suppress noisy plugins.
-* Notification settings for email, Discord, or a generic webhook.
+* Notification settings for email, Discord, Slack, Microsoft Teams, or a generic webhook.

 === Notifications ===

 * Email: send to one or more recipients (comma separated).
 * Discord: post to a channel via webhook.
+* Slack: connect via an incoming webhook to post alerts into any workspace channel.
+* Microsoft Teams: send adaptive card style notices through an incoming webhook connector.
 * Generic webhook: post JSON payload to any endpoint you control, with optional HMAC signatures.
 Failed deliveries are logged and highlighted on the Watchdog admin screen so you can reconfigure or resend manually.

 _Future enhancement:_ automatic retries for failed webhook deliveries are on the roadmap.
 Track progress in [issue #42](https://github.com/pluginwatchdog/wp-plugin-watchdog/issues/42).